Kuosheng Nuclear Power Plant: 2015

 On 26 December 2015, reactor number one shut down unexpectedly due to a problem with its control systems.

 2016

 On 16 May 2016, reactor number two was suspended following a fire caused by a short circuit.
 The incident occurred shortly after operations resumed following annual maintenance.
 In 2018, technical approval for a restart was given, but actual restart is subject to parliamentary approval.

 On 30 May 2016, one of the reactors suddenly shut down.

 2017

 Between 21-23 September 2017, an annual safety drill took place in which 10,000 personnel were mobilized.
 The drill was headed by the Atomic Energy Council Deputy Minister Chiu Tzu-tsung as commander-in-chief, Health and Welfare Deputy Minister Hsueh Jui-yuan, and Economic Affairs Deputy Minister Yang Wei-fuu as deputy commanders.

 2018

 Kuosheng-2 goes operational, after the Atomic Energy Council of Taiwan approved the restart.

 2021

 Kuosheng 1 was shut down permanently and entered decommissioning on 1 July 2021.

+2023

+Kuosheng 2 was shut down permanently and entered decommissioning in March 2023.